How does IVF surrogacy work?

 At PFCLA, we’ve proudly supported intended parents of all shapes and sizes as they proceed with IVF and surrogacy.
 Let’s start by understanding the process and timeline of surrogacy.

-ivf surrogacy
+ivf surrogate

 How does gestational surrogacy work?